appdev-lessons/getting-started-with-scaffolds/content.md

 redirect_to("/movies/new", { :alert => the_movie.errors.full_messages.to_sentence })
 ```

 Now, when the user trys to input a blank movie, they remain on the form and are given an error message.
-But all their progress on the form has been wiped out!
+But all of their progress on the form has been wiped out!
 What if they wrote a long description?
 That would be gone and they would need to retype it.
 Not great.

 Let's figure out how to keep the data in the form.
-When `the_movie.valid?` is false, and I follow that `else` branch of the control flow in my controller `create` form, instead of wiping out all the values, I would like to prepopulate the form with the data that has already been entered.
+When `the_movie.valid?` is false, and I follow that `else` branch of the control flow in my controller `create` form, instead of wiping out all of the values, I would like to prepopulate the form with the data that has already been entered.
 We could do this with `cookies`, but let's see another (maybe more straightforward) way.

 When `the_movie.valid?` returns false, and we go to the `else` statement, you can see we are still using `the_movie` object to get the `.errors`.
 So `the_movie` object is still available to us in that branch.
 And prior to that `.valid?` method, we _already stored values_ in the attributes of this new object that we just instantiated: